Home

 • Do the antique authentication yourself (requires good knowledge and many years of experience)

-• Ask a third party (e.g. a knowledgeable collector, appraiser, etc.)
+• Ask a third party (e.g. a knowledgeable collector, appraiser, etc.) to do it for you.

 • Scientific authentication of antique ceramics

-If you own an antique item and wish to know more about it, you can request an appraiser for an appraisal .
+If you own an antique item and wish to know more about it, you can request an appraiser for an antique appraisal .
 To put a value on the item the appraiser will also have to authenticate the item first.

 Professional authentication or appraisal

 An antique porcelain authentication by a professional is recommended before you purchase or bid for any antique of considerable value, just to make sure.
-Even experts sometimes fail and don't recognize very good reproductions.

 Identify and verify porcelain yourself